SURAJKP/GameList-App-usinf-React-Redux-and-NodeJS-and-Mongodb/README.md

-# To run this code "npm install" and "npm start"
+# To run this code open Backed folder repository with cmd and run "npm install" and "npm start" and back to main folder,open one more cmd prompt run "npm install"...
 # Happy Coding